Fetal hemoglobin: Factors affecting oxygen affinity

 The four hemes, which are the oxygen-binding parts of hemoglobin, are similar between hemoglobin F and other types of hemoglobin, including hemoglobin A. Thus, the key feature that allows hemoglobin F to bind more strongly to oxygen is by having γ subunits (instead of β, for example).
 In fact, some naturally existing molecules in our body can bind to hemoglobin and change its binding affinity for oxygen.
 One of the molecules is 2,3-bisphosphoglycerate (2,3-BPG) and it enhances hemoglobin's ability to release oxygen.
 2,3-BPG interacts much more with hemoglobin A than hemoglobin F. This is because the adult β subunit has more positive charges than the fetal γ subunit, which attract the negative charges from 2,3-BPG.
-Due to the preference of 2,3-BPG for hemoglobin A, hemoglobin F binds to oxygen with more affinity, in average.
+Specifically, the β-subunit of haemoglobin A has a His143 residue that can complex the phosphate; in haemoglobin F this is substituted for a serine residue.
+Due to the preference of 2,3-BPG for hemoglobin A, hemoglobin F binds to oxygen with more affinity, in average, and there is less of an allosteric inhibition of oxygen binding by 2,3-BPG.

-Even higher oxygen affinity – hemoglobin Barts (four γ subunits)
+Hemoglobin Barts

 Hemoglobin Barts is an abnormal form of hemoglobin produced in hemoglobin Barts syndrome or alpha-thalassemia major, the most severe form of alpha-thalassemia.
 Alpha-thalassemia is a genetic blood disorder and one of the most common hemoglobin-related diseases, affecting the production of α subunits from hemoglobin.
 Depending on how many genes coding for the α subunit are impacted (between one and four), patients with this disease can have reduced to no production of the α subunit of the hemoglobin.
 As a consequence, less hemoglobin is available and this affects oxygen supply to the tissues.

 Hemoglobin Barts syndrome manifests when all four genes coding for α subunit are deleted.
 This is often fatal for the fetus carrying the disorder, as in the absence of α subunits, a form of hemoglobin with four γ subunits, hemoglobin Barts, is produced.
 This form of hemoglobin isn't fit for oxygen exchange precisely due to its very high affinity for oxygen.
 While hemoglobin Barts is very efficient at binding oxygen, it doesn't release oxygen to the organs and tissues.
 The disease is fatal for the fetus or newborn unless early diagnosis and intervention is carried out during pregnancy, and the child will be dependent on lifelong blood transfusions.